-We assess Yokohama City's exposure to environmental risks as moderately negative (E-3 issuer profile score), with neutral to low exposures in all environmental categories except on physical climate risk at moderately negative.
+We assess Yokohama City's exposure to environmental risks as (E-3 issuer profile score), with neutral to low exposures to physical climate risk.
 Our score on physical climate risk reflects Japan's exposure to natural disasters such as typhoons or heavy rains, that could become more frequent and severe from climate change.
 However, preventative measures, such as infrastructure fortification, diminish the economic and fiscal impact.